Australian PM orders crackdown on visas for radical preachers

 The group was not surprised by the new policy, he said, but it was perplexed because no foreign speakers were invited to the Friday meeting, which is set to discuss U.S. foreign policy in Syria.

-"We have long exposed government attempts to silence dissent against its unjust and brutal foreign policies and here we now see moves to legalize this silencing of dissent," he said in a statement.
+"We have long exposed government attempts to silence dissent against its unjust and brutal foreign policies and here we now see moves to legalise this silencing of dissent," he said in a statement.

 "The speakers, who have not even been announced, are all local.
 There are no 'top draw' or international speakers.
 Evidently, the prime minister is not interested in facts when seeking to silence political dissent or whip up Islamophobic hysteria."